Practical Startup Guide: From Idea to Production

-Becoming an entrepreneur and be one's own boss is a dream of millions.
+Becoming an entrepreneur and being one's own boss is a dream of millions.
 The evolution of the business world and market saturation nowadays may extinguish any wave of enthusiasm at the very beginning.
-Still some of the dreamers make the cut.
+Still, some of the dreamers make the cut.

-A story of success for 21 century: start out a small company and sell it a few years later for billions of dollars.
+A story of success for the 21st century: start out a small company and sell it a few years later for billions of dollars.
 A technology startup can bring you to the list of lucky ones.

 So, what it takes to build a successful startup in 2018?
-Stop reading most essential books for every entrepreneur and start launching your product.
-Just follow 5 steps of our startup guide to transform your great idea into a successful startup.
+Stop reading most essential books for every entrepreneur and start launching your own product.
+Just follow the 5 steps of our startup guide to transform your great idea into the optimal result.

 Before entering the world of aspiring entrepreneurs, you need to have at least a sketch plan to get ready for all the challenges you may face on the road to your successful startup.

-Since you’re reading this article, it's obvious that you already have a business idea.
+Since you are reading this article, it is obvious that you already have a business idea.
 Are you sure that the idea is truly great?
 Can it sustain a good business?

-Take a look at your idea from the outside and answer a short list of questions before you take any rash decision and then regret forever.
+Take a look at your idea from aside and answer a short list of questions before you take any rash decision and then regret forever.

-Does your idea solve a well and truly big problem?
+- Does your idea solve an actual problem?

-Will people be ready to pay for what you are going to offer them?
+- Will people be ready to pay for what you are going to offer?

-Can your startup become a business that is able to exist for more than a year?
+- Can your startup become a business able to exist for more than a year?

-Has anyone else ever done it or doing it?
+- Has anyone else ever done it or is doing it now?

 If you feel confident while answering those questions, you have an excellent chance to turn your great idea into a successful startup.

-However, the way to success is through mistakes.
-Entering the business world, you will have no idea how to act at some point and your plans will not always work out.
-Every startuper has his own way through the thorns.
-And by pushing oneself through them, you will get the invaluable experience that makes an entrepreneur out of the startuper.
-A true entrepreneur is ready to face every next challenge.
+However, the way to success is built on mistakes.
+Entering the business world, at some point, you will have no idea how to act, and your plans will not always work out.
+Every startupper has their own way through the thorns.
+And by pushing oneself through them, you will obtain an invaluable experience and get ready to face each following challenge.

-Business planning is a right thing to do.
-Business advisors, bankers, investors and experienced entrepreneurs would agree that you should develop a business plan before you start a business.
-It will help you to discover any weaknesses in your business idea, identify opportunities you may not have considered and overthink every step of a starting your company.
-It is plan on how you will deal with challenges that are likely to arise and prepare your startup for success.
+Business planning is the right thing to do.
+Business advisors, bankers, investors, and experienced entrepreneurs would agree that you should develop a business plan before you start a business.
+It will help you discover weaknesses in your business idea, identify opportunities you may not have considered, and overthink every step of starting a company.
+It will help you deal with challenges that are likely to arise and prepare your startup for success.

 Usually, business plan includes:

-The well-written business plan is another point in favor of your business while convincing investors or lenders to finance your business.
+The well-written business plan is another point in your favor while convincing investors or lenders to finance your business.

-However, not all business plans are the same.
-As well as not every business needs the same level of detail.
-A relatively simple business plan to start a small business might be enough for you.
-Then you can elaborate your business plan when seeking further funding and growth.
+However, not all business plans are the same as not every business needs the same level of detail.
+A relatively simple plan to start a small company might be enough for you at first, and you can elaborate it when seeking further funding and growth.

 Make sure you can cover your startup’s capital.
 Unless you have a loft full of cash or wholesale account, you will need financial help to turn your idea into a product.
-Seek for venture capital funds and mentorship to cover the first few years of your startup’s life, as they are tailored for aspiring entrepreneurs.
+Seek for venture capital funds and mentorship to cover the first few years of your startup’s life.

-Let’s be honest, to get the funding you’ll have to make a good impression on investors.
+Let’s be honest, to get the funding, you’ll have to persuade and amaze investors.
 On the first meeting with investors, you have only 30 seconds to make a good impression and get desirable opportunities, so preparation of an aspiring elevator pitch and a creative business plan is a must.

 Your pitch, as well as your business idea, should be good enough to be developed over time.
 The better your pitch is prepared, the more confident an investor will be in funding your startup.

-You can't do everything yourself.
-Just admit it.
-You will need experts from different areas (product developers, testers, designers, etc.).
-A developed team is a must.
-Make sure your team will work together during difficult times.
+You cannot do everything yourself.
+You will need experts from different areas (product developers, testers, designers, etc.), who would work as a team even at difficult times.

-You can't get «perfect employees», who won't waste time, would do their best and make every step on time.
-Those employees don’t exist, because every person has his/her own strengths and weaknesses.
-Your aim is to nurture them by showing the value and importance of their contribution to the success of your company.
-Only team, which believes in the future of the startup will improve the productivity of your entire organization and force the achievement of result you expect.
+You will never find «perfect employees», your aim is to nurture them by showing the value and importance of their contribution to the success of your company.
+Only a team that believes in the future of the startup will demonstrate the highest productivity and performance.

 How to find out, whether consumers need your startup product or not?

-In most cases, you can get the answer through direct communication with yours startup potential clients*.
+In most cases, you can get the answer through direct communication with your startup potential clients.
 Still, you don’t have to rush with MVP launch.
-Paper prototyping might be a reasonable step to begin with.
-Show and sell your idea through schematic visualization – illustrations and diagrams sketched on paper.*
+Paper prototyping might be a reasonable step to begin with, so show and sell your idea through schematic visualization – illustrations and diagrams sketched on paper.*

-In case of an innovative startup idea, make the demand for your startup product clear with minimal functions prelaunch.
+Analyze the demand for your startup product with minimal functions prelaunch.
 In other words, make a minimum viable product (MVP) for your startup and quickly release it to the market.
-Finalize your startup product as soon as receive feedback from clients.
-In short, MVP is a cost-effective way to test startup hypothesis.
-In a fast-paced world you need to respond quickly to changes.
+Finalize your startup product as soon as you receive feedback from clients.
 The sooner you check your theory on mistakes, the sooner you will make a pivot to the right idea.

 To launch an MVP, make sure you already have:

-Collect data, organize and filter it to get more insights on your product performance.
+Collect data, organize and filter it to get more insights into your product performance.
 Create charts to monitor trends and detect touchpoints.
 Take into account that after the thorough analysis, the definition of the next steps and paths for the product development requires time.
-Include extra time for database operations, as well as for setting objectives and generation of all necessary tactical solutions.
+Include extra time for database operations, for setting objectives and generating all the necessary tactical solutions.